ioanniskousis/private-events/README.md

 ## Application Instructions

-- New users must sign up and give a name, else only can access events' index
+- New users must sign up and give a name, otherwise they can only access the events index
 - Using just their name they can log in
 - A logged in user can create events and invite other users to attend those events
 - Invitations or removals can be applied from the event's show page by clicking